vjwada/stereoScopicLab/README.md

 # stereoScopicLab
-Base of an application that realizes stereoscopic viewing on android without using goggles.
+Base of an application that implementation stereoscopic viewing on android without using goggles.